Fall HVAC Maintenance Checklist

 HVAC vents

-5. Check and Clean the Condensate Drain Line
+5. Check the Condensate Drain and Drain Pan

 Have you ever noticed water pooling around your HVAC system?
 That could be a clogged condensate drain line.
 In Florida’s humid climate, this is a common issue that can lead to water damage, mold growth, and even higher indoor humidity.
 The Environmental Protection Agency (EPA) states that high indoor humidity can worsen allergy symptoms and reduce overall indoor air quality.